tokio-rs/website/content/blog/2021-05-14-inventing-the-service-trait.md

 }
 ```

+# Implementing `Timeout` and `JsonContentType` handlers

+We're now left with figuring out the implementation of `Handler` for our two
+existing framework behaviors: Timeout and JsonContentType.

-How about supporting timeouts?
-Remember, the solution we're aiming for is one
+Remember, the solution we're aiming for is one that allows us to compose
-that allows us to combine different pieces of functionality together without
+different pieces of functionality (behaviors) which each implement the
-having to modify each individual piece.
+`Handler` trait and delegate to an object which implements that same trait.

+## Implementing `timeout`

-What if we defined a generic `Timeout` struct like this:
+Let's proceed step by step and define a generic `Timeout` struct like this:

 ```rust
 struct Timeout<T> {